AlexSerodio/dev-radar/README.md

 ## Getting Started
-The project is divided in three folders: backend, web and mobile.
+The project is divided in three projects: backend, web and mobile.

 ### Backend
-An API developed with node, express and MongoDB, making available the following resources:
+Developed with node, express and MongoDB, provides the following resources:
 * **GET /devs** - get all developers registered sorted by name
 * **POST /devs** - add new developer
 * **GET /search** - get developers within a radius of 10 kilometers who are registered with the technologies informed, sorted by name